Unlinked Brand Mentions: Why They Matter More in The Age of AI

 Linked vs Unlinked Mentions

 A linked mention is the full package: it passes PageRank, sends referral traffic, and reinforces the brand entity.
-An unlinked mention drops the PageRank and most of the referral value, but keeps the entity and reputation signal, which is the part LLM SEO leans on.
+An unlinked mention drops the PageRank and most of the referral value, but keeps the entity and reputation signal, which is the part AI SEO leans on.

 That is why I treat an unlinked mention as a link waiting to happen and a signal that already exists.
 The reclamation upside is real, but even the mentions I never convert are doing quiet work on the brand's footprint.
 You lose nothing by the mention existing; you only gain less than a link would give.